-Interns are paid monthly, on the first day of the month.
-Interns receive 3 weeks (15 days) of paid vacation.
 All vacation requests must be made in writing, using the online "Schedule Adjustment" form in CAPS (see below).
-In addition, interns may use up to 10 days of paid Professional Development time.
 The Director of Training must approve requests for vacation and professional development in advance.
 Interns are encouraged, NOT REQUIRED, to utilize 1 week of vacation during the last week of internship.